mautrix/meta/README.md

 # mautrix-meta
 A Matrix-Facebook Messenger and Instagram DM puppeting bridge.

+**This bridge is highly experimental and will have bugs.**
+The Facebook side has not been tested at all.

 ## Documentation
 All setup and usage instructions are located on [docs.mau.fi].
 Some quick links: